tara-aggoun/Astre_project/README.md

 The current models are:
 - mono_proc_simple.smv: architecture with 1 cache / cpu, without memorization, the cache only forward the cpu requests.
 - mono_proc_mem.smv: same architecture as before, but with memorization in the L1 cache.
+- multi_proc_2.smv: architecture with 2 caches / cpus (about 20 min to verify all the specs).
+- multi_proc_3.smv: architecture with 3 caches / cpus (after more than 10 hours, 0 spec verified... ;-;).

 ### Testing the models